davidradl/flink/docs/content/docs/connectors/table/formats/avro.md

 Data Type Mapping
 ----------------

-Currently, the Avro schema is always derived from table schema.
-Explicitly defining an Avro schema is not supported yet.
+By default, the Avro schema is derived from the table schema.
+You can optionally provide a custom Avro schema using the `avro.schema` option, which will be used as the writer schema for serialization.
+The provided schema must match the table schema.

-So the following table lists the type mapping from Flink type to Avro type.
+The following table lists the type mapping from Flink type to Avro type.

 <table class="table table-bordered">
     <thead>